azghanvi/docker-oci-lamp-multiphp/README.md

 **What it does:**
 1. Initializes MySQL database on first run
 2. Creates MySQL users and databases
-3. Applies PHP configuration from .env variables
+3. Applies PHP configuration from .env variables (using temp file method for Docker volume compatibility)
 4. Sets up log files and directories
 5. Configures supervisord to manage all services
 6. Installs phpMyAdmin and TinyFileManager if not present